 Change in behaviour: People who smoke, drink or use drugs on a regular basis may socialize with others who do the same.
 When you cut back or quit, you may decide to make a new friends to help you maintain your goals.

 New hobby or activity: When you take up a new activity, like running or painting, you may want to find others who share your interests.

 Formal support, like an education group or professional, may be helpful when you need highly specialized or technical information.
-For example, you may need specialized information if you or a loved one is diagnosed with a health problem.
+For example, you may need specialized information if you or a loved one is diagnosed with a health or mental health problem.

 Social support and mental illness

 Social support plays an important role in mental health and substance use problems.
 For example, people living with depression report lower levels of social support than others.
 Specifically, people living with depression tend to report fewer supportive friends, less contact with their friends, less satisfaction with their friends and relatives, lower marital satisfaction and confide less in their partners.

 It's likely that lack of social support and feelings of loneliness make people more vulnerable to mental health or substance use problems like depression.
 However, many people pull back from others when they're experiencing mental health or substance use problems.
 In this way, mental health or substance use problems can lead to problems with social support and aggravate feelings of loneliness.

 Reconnecting with others in healthy, supportive ways is often an important component of managing most mental health or substance use problems.